mattiasmucherie/academy-server-development/nodejs.md

 # NodeJS

-## Task 1
+Task 1: Print a Message to the Console using Node.js

+1. Create a new JavaScript file.
-Create a javascript file that prints the phrase "Hello sunshine, whats cooking good looking?" to the terminal/console.
+1. In the JavaScript file, write a command to print the message "Hello sunshine, what's cooking good looking?" to the console using either `console.log()` or `process.stdout.write()`.
-Try both stdout and console.log.
+1. Save the JavaScript file with a name of your choice and a `.js` extension.
+1. Open a terminal or command prompt window and navigate to the directory where the JavaScript file is saved.

-Run the program with `node <filename.js>`
+   Run the program by typing `node <filename.js>` in the terminal or command prompt window.

 ## Task 2

 ### Task 2.1

-Write a program that lists the files in a directory when run.
-If the start of the program doesnt get any parameters list the files in the current directory.
-If you supply a parameter, list the files in that directory.
+Write a program that lists the files in a directory.
+When the program is executed without any parameters, it should list the files in the current directory.
+When a parameter is provided, it should list the files in that directory.

 Example: